 For glorious bulbed resurrection.

-This time we stopped off again in Fishguard, in the same car park – though we notice it now has a new, and safer exit – and after a great lunch at the Gourmet Pig, with views over mountains to the North…… we headed for a circular walk around a section of the beautiful Gwaun valley, beginning at Court Lodge.
+During this trip we even stopped off again in Fishguard, in the same car park – though we noticed it now has a new, and safer exit – and after a great lunch at the small Gourmet Pig deli and cafe, with views over mountains to the North,

 This brought back memories of walking through the Gwaun valley maybe nine years ago, before this blog began, with Phil and John.
-Two itinerant walkers who, by chance, Fiona had picked up in our village one day after visiting the then post office.
-They were wistfully gazing in through the windows of the closed Red Dragon village pub.
-Asking them if they were lost, John and Phil explained they were hoping for a pint, since they were walking from Malvern to Fishguard.
+Two itinerant walkers who, by chance, Fiona had ‘picked up’ in our village one day, after walking to visit the tiny village post office, occupying the front room of Gwenda’s bungalow.
+They were wistfully gazing in through the windows of the by then permanently closed Red Dragon village pub.
+Fiona asked them if they were lost.
+John and Phil explained they were hoping for a pint, since they were walking from Malvern to Fishguard.
 Fiona said that I’d be able to help out with some refreshments since I was then a keen home brewer.

 “OK, so why walk to Tipperary”, say I?

-“Well ‘cos its a long way to Tipperary” was John’s tongue in cheek reply.
+“Well ‘cos its a long way to Tipperary” was John’s tongue in cheek, but actually honest reply.

 We later discovered that this was just John’s Westerly walk.
 He was also engaging in a Southerly walk, (to the Bosporus), having already tackled the Land’s End to John O’Groats walk as a Northerly one taking his home town of Colwall, at the centre of his walking compass.
-His modus operandi was to spend a couple of days at a time knocking off sections of a particular more local walk, with longer trips if further afield..
+His modus operandi was to spend a couple of days at a time knocking off sections of a particular more local walk, with longer trips, as his trips began to take him further afield.

 My map reading skills are minimal by comparison, but still good enough to manage a fabulous circular walk beginning from the village of Llanychaer, crossing the beautiful Gwaun river, and following it upstream a while before cutting back through the old oak wood clinging to the valley’s deep cut side.

 Fabulous afternoon light greeted us as we reached an ancient stone, in the middle of a field.
-Presumably placed with great precision millenia ago?
-But why, or for what purpose?A kite, working hard this time with beating wings, not glides, headed East to roost…
+Presumably placed with great precision, millennia ago?
+But why, or for what purpose?A kite, working hard this time with beating wings, not glides, headed East to roost.

-Instead, they’d tunnelled along the grassy, footpath margins… The wind blew, and we were delighted to find after clambering down the steep steps into the tiny harbour and hamlet of Porthgain, that not only was “The Shed” open for lunch, but that the nearby Harbour Lights Art gallery also welcomed in two scruffy walkers with friendly hospitality and a chance to view their amazing selection of quality art works.
+Instead, they’d tunnelled along the grassy, footpath margins, presumably there being a few more worms and life, in this undisturbed marginal strip.
+The wind blew, and we were delighted to find after clambering down the steep steps into the tiny harbour and hamlet of Porthgain, that not only was “The Shed” open for lunch, but that the nearby Harbour Lights art gallery also welcomed in two scruffy walkers with friendly hospitality and a chance to view their amazing selection of quality art works.
 An exhibition worth visiting in its own right.
 Click here for more.

 Back home the weather has continued in changeable mode.
 A few light frosts.
 Quite a lot of cloud and much rain.